 Reviewing and conducting regular inventory audits is the best way to find potential problems before they occur.
 Ideally, manufacturers audit and do regular inventory inspections every month to cover their entire base.

 The easiest way to validate your data is to rely on inventory management software and generate reports to find out how many products you have.
 However, it is important to ensure that the quantities recorded by the system match the physical count of goods on hand.

 There are several inventory audit methods you can use:

 Physical inventory means counting all your inventory at once.
 Many businesses do this at the end of the year because they are related to accounting and filing income tax.

-Physical inventory can be very disruptive to business processes even though it is usually done once a year, so it is considered to be less efficient compared to other methods.
+Physical inventory can be very disruptive to business processes even though manufacturers do it is usually once a year.
+It is considered to be less efficient compared to other methods.
 If you find a discrepancy, it may be difficult to identify the issue, since you have to look back at an entire year.

 Instead of doing a complete physical inventory, some businesses perform cycle counting to audit their inventory.
 Rather than doing a full count at the end of the year, you can conduct cycle counting to reconcile the number of products listed on the system and the actual number of products throughout the year.

-Cycle counting can be done whenever needed; every day, week, or month.
+Manufacturers can conduct cycle counting whenever needed; every day, week, or month.
 Different products are checked in turns according to the specified schedule.
-There are various methods of determining the number of times a product has to be counted, however, higher value products are usually counted more frequently.
+There are various methods of determining the number of times a product has to be counted, however, higher-value products are usually counted more frequently.

 5. Use ABC Analysis